juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 if you lost the key card,
 you need to buy another key again from windows, if key is Not stored in the UEFI / Bios.

-OEM licenses are Not interchangeable between different Hardware. cannot be Activated in a different Hardwares. are Hacdware locked.
+OEM licenses are Not interchangeable between different Hardware. cannot be ReActivated in a different Hardware. are Hardware locked.
 If Hardware fails, license is lost,
 BUT... if you had an Image Back-up, you can restore / move windows to another machine,